 - Cross-functional collaboration: Finance, sales, and legal professionals can get transparency into the contract lifecycle due to automated workflows and built-in collaboration tools.

-Perhaps most importantly, these systems are solving the same fundamental problem that Mesopotamian merchants faced: how to create trust between parties at scale.
+Perhaps, AI contract management systems are solving the same fundamental problem that Mesopotamian merchants faced: how to create trust between parties at scale.

 “Leveraging a CLM has been key because it has reduced a lot of friction from handoffs between legal and business.
 Rather than going back and forth over email, Slack, Word, Zoom, DocuSign, and a whole tech stack, the CLM acts as a single source of truth.”